dagfs/dagfs.github.io/projects/pareto/progress.md

 ## February

+### 2022.02.20 - Finnish topics page
+- Finnish the topics page and start one sub page for each topic

 ### 2022.02.04 - Catchup with mentor
 - Going trough ideas for the year
 - Trying to scope the project